BorisAnastasov/Shunting-Yard-Algorithm--CSharp/README.md

 ```
   While there are tokens to be read:
        Read a token
-        ->If it's a number add it to queue
+        If it's a number add it to queue
-        ->If it's an operator
+        If it's an operator
                While there's an operator on the top of the stack with greater precedence:
                        Pop operators from the stack onto the output queue
                Push the current operator onto the stack
-        ->If it's a left bracket push it onto the stack
+        If it's a left bracket push it onto the stack
-        ->If it's a right bracket
+        If it's a right bracket
             While there's not a left bracket at the top of the stack:
                      Pop operators from the stack onto the output queue.
              Pop the left bracket from the stack and discard it